ConsenSys-Academy/basic-training/CONTRIBUTING.md

 ## Background

-### Cooridination
+### Coordination

-We use [github issues](https://github.com/ConsenSys-Academy/basic-training) for our issue tracking and project management.
+We use [github issues](https://github.com/ConsenSys-Academy/basic-training/issues) for our issue tracking and project management.

 ### Overview